 We’ll discuss these questions and more below.
 Read on to learn everything you need to know about tax levies, what they are, how they happen, and how you can prevent them.

 What Is a Tax Levy?

 A tax levy permits the legal seizure of your property to satisfy a tax debt.
 Are you facing a levy?
-You may be wondering if you have any options on the table for avoiding heavy, life-altering losses that could result from back taxes.
+You may be wondering if you have any options on the table for avoiding the life-altering losses that could result from back taxes.
 The answer is that there are some things you can do to get back on track with the IRS or your state taxing authority while potentially avoiding this “last resort.”

 What Is an IRS Tax Levy?

 An IRS tax levy is an administrative action by the Internal Revenue Service to seize property to cover an outstanding tax bill.
 The IRS does not need your permission to begin seizing assets, property, money, paychecks, and more.

 What Is a State Tax Levy?

 A tax levy is a state’s option for forcibly seizing your assets if you owe taxes.
 Methods and statutes vary, but your state likely has the right to seize your bank accounts and garnish your wages if you haven’t paid your taxes.